 The Catacombs of Paris are open from daily from 10 am to 8:30 pm except for Mondays when it is closed.
 It is recommended that tickets to the Catacombs are booked online which comes with Paris Catacomb Skip the Line benefit.
 The entrance has really long queues.
 The Audio Guides are included in the entrance tickets.

 Catacombs are not only in Paris but in various cities all over the world.
 Australia, Austria, Czech Republic, Egypt, London, Greece, and Spain are few to name.

 Have you visited any of the catacombs?
-And if not are you thinking of a visit?
-Would you be interested?
-Let us know in comments.
+Do you find these Catacombs interesting or eerie?
+Let us know what you think in comments.